 UPDATE: Denver officials unlikely to extend city's indoor mask mandate next week

-Businesses must require face coverings or operate as a fully vaccinated facility and verify proof of vaccination before entry.
-That means ensuring that at any given time 95% of the people inside are fully vaccinated, which at the moment is defined as having two COVID-19 shots.
+Businesses must require face coverings for all indoor spaces or choose to operate as a fully vaccinated facility and verify proof of full vaccination before entry.
+The places that choose to operate as a fully vaccinated facility must ensure that at any given time 95% of the people inside are fully vaccinated, which at the moment is defined as having two COVID-19 shots.

 You can find a list of the fully vaccinated facilities here: https://www.denvergov.org/files/assets/public/covid19/documents/fully-vaccinated-facilities.pdf